Theory of coherent interaction-free detection of pulses

 \section{Conclusions}

 We have investigated a protocol for interaction-free measurements in a three-level system that uses coherent unitary evolution instead of projective measurements.
 We found that the coherent scheme is generally more efficient than the projective protocol, and we derived asymptotic analytical results that demonstrate conclusively the existence of this enhancement.
 When considering the large $N$ limit, we determined the minimum value of $B$-pulse strength which yields optimal success probability and efficiency to be approximately four times the beam splitter strength.
-From the analysis of Fisher information, we found that for weak $B$-pulses our coherent interaction-free detection scheme reaches the Heisenberg limit while the projective scheme may only reach the standard quantum limit.
-We have explored numerically the sensitivity of our coherent interaction-free detection scheme under various imperfections and realistic conditions and compared it with the projective one.
-We find that the coherent protocol remains robust under experimentally-relevant variations in beam-splitter strengths, temperature, decoherence, and detuning errors.
+From the analysis of Fisher information, we found that for weak $B$ pulses our coherent interaction-free detection scheme reaches the Heisenberg limit while the projective scheme may only reach the standard quantum limit.
+We also numerically explored the sensitivity of our coherent interaction-free detection scheme under various imperfections and realistic conditions and compared it with the projective one.
+We find that the coherent protocol remains robust under experimentally relevant variations in beam-splitter strengths, temperature, decoherence, and detuning errors.
 Our results open up a new route towards quantum advantage by proposing a task that cannot be achieved classically and by using coherence as a quantum resource to achieve it efficiently.

-\acknowledgments We acknowledge financial support from the Finnish Center of Excellence in Quantum Technology QTF (Projects No. 312296, No. 336810, No. 352925) of the Academy of Finland and from Business Finland QuTI (Decision No. 41419/31/2020).
+\acknowledgments We acknowledge financial support from the Finnish Centre of Excellence in Quantum Technology QTF (Projects No. 312296, No. 336810, No. 352925) of the Academy of Finland and from Business Finland QuTI (Decision No. 41419/31/2020).